 Batteries for Living Off The Grid: Why a Battery Bank is Best

-The real advantage with a battery bank occurs when you’re off the grid and want to have power available on cloudy days, night time, etc., and you do not want to run a generator 24/7.
+The real advantage with a battery bank occurs when you’re off the grid and want to have power available on cloudy days, night time, etc. Yet you don't want to run a generator 24/7.

 The larger the battery bank, the more power you can store.
-This allows you to run longer without the need to replenish your power, an important consideration when it comes to batteries for living off the grid.
-And if you want to run appliances such as a washing machine or dishwasher in your off grid home in the middle of winter, you'll depend on those batteries.
+This allows you to run longer without the need to replenish your power.
+And this is an important consideration when it comes to batteries for living off the grid.

 The dilemma you face is that very few areas have a consistent balance of sunshine/nightfall/clear skies/cloudy skies/comfortable temperature day after day, month after month and year after year.
 If they did, it would be easier to establish a system that has a good balance of available power.